Narv3/Nmap-Automated/README.md

 nmap script that automates scanning as well as scanning for vulns.
 Helpful for scanning on HTB and OSCP practice machines.

-In-Progress:
+# In-Progress:
 Fixing errors with checking CVEs as well as goBuster when in use on certian hosts that redirect.
-As well as adding more features
+As well as adding more features... soon to come!

 # Features:
 1. **Quick:**	Shows all open ports quickly (~15 seconds)